upenndigitalscholarship/FMB-irl/instructions.md

 Also, a computer with a USB port and an ethernet port.

 ## Firmware
 Our mini smart router comes with firmware installed that allows it to function as a wifi router.
 We will replace that firmware with OpenWRT, a Linux distribution for embedded devices.
+The GL firmware is based on OpenWRT and [it is possible to keep it if you want](https://forum.gl-inet.com/t/web-server-in-gl-mt300n/1714/3).
+By installing OpenWRT, you will have full control of the operating system and you can rely on regularly updated open source documentation.

 - The OpenWRT "[Table of Hardware](https://openwrt.org/toh/start)" has device specific installation instructions.
 - For this tutorial, we'll be using the [GL.iNet GL-MT300N V2](https://openwrt.org/toh/gl.inet/gl-mt300n_v2) page.